NO ADMISSION TO THE PROGRAMME IN 2024!

 - We are constantly looking for ways to make new connections between disciplines, vocabularies, and concepts that will allow us to render a sophisticated understanding of the faculties of contemporary social life.

-- Our courses address issues like the cultures of capitalism, globalisation and mobility, audiovisual ethnography, anthropology of perception, amongst others.
-All students carry out their own anthropological study in close collaboration with a supervisor.
+- All MA students carry out their own anthropological study in close collaboration with a supervisor and their peers.

-- Our international scope is complemented through our Erasmus programme, where students are offered the opportunity to study up to one year in another European university.
-We currently have an expanding number of Erasmus agreements with European universities and will soon include international universities through the Erasmus+ programme.
+- Our international scope is complemented through the Erasmus programme, where students are offered the opportunity to study for up to one year in another European university.
+We also work on including universities outside of Europe through the Erasmus+ International Credit Mobility programme.

-- All our graduates have either continued to either post graduate studies or found employment in the public and private sector.
+- Our graduates have found employment in the public and private sector or continued on to postgraduate studies.

 - During the first year, the MA student is expected to actively participate in seminars, attend the School’s courses and contribute to university events.
 Throughout the first 2 semesters, the candidate attends numerous courses and seminars with the goal of fine-tuning the theme that will be developed in the MA dissertation.